DafPhil/iota-wiki/docs/get-started/introduction/iota/introduction.md

 ## Powered by a Non-Profit Foundation

-Main development of IOTA is fostered by the [IOTA Foundation](https://iota.org), which is a non-profit organization based in Berlin, Germany.
+The main development of IOTA is fostered by the [IOTA Foundation](https://iota.org), which is a non-profit organization based in Berlin, Germany.

 ## Continuous Innovation